spencertipping/nfu/README.md

 - `-o`, `--order`: Orders elements by numeric value.
 - `-O`, `--rorder`: Same as `order`, but reverses the sort.
 - `-p`, `--plot`: Plots the input data as-is.
 You may need to reorder or slice fields to get gnuplot to work correctly.
+Takes a string of gnuplot options, which are subject to some expansion rules (see "gnuplot syntax expansions" above).
 - `-P`, `--poll`: Takes an interval in seconds and a command, and runs the command forever, sleeping by the interval between runs.
 You can use this to generate a stream of data.